This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLCluster role’s resource files can be edited in the YAML editor
+YAMLThe resource file of the ClusterRole can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 • When editing content, click the Diff button to view the changes

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

-Policy Rule InformationView the policy rule information of the ClusterRole
+Policy Rule InformationView the policy rule information of a ClusterRole

 • Resources: List of resources to which the rule applies

-• Non-Resource URLs: Non-Resource URLs are the set of partial URLs that the user needs to access
+• Non-Resource URLs: Non-Resource URLs are the set of partial URLs that a user needs to access

-• * is allowed but only as the final segment of the path
+• * is allowed, but only as the final segment of the entire path

-• Since non-resource URLs are not namespaced, this field only applies to ClusterRoles referenced by a ClusterRoleBinding
+• Non-resource URLs are not namespaced, so this field can only be used in a ClusterRole referenced by a ClusterRoleBinding

 Table.
 Cluster role detailed information items

-To delete the cluster role, follow the steps below.
+To delete the cluster role, follow these steps.

 2. On the Service Home page, click Cluster Role under the Permissions menu.
-You will be taken to the Cluster Role List page.
+2. Navigate to the Cluster Role List page.

 Caution